thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

 That Ghidra branch decompiles, but the decompilation listing only resembles the C source code if you are familiar with RISCV vector extension instructions.

-Repeat the example, this time building with a gcc-13 toolchain.
+Repeat the example, this time building with a gcc-13 compiler suite.
 Ghidra 11.0 does a fine job of decompiling this.

 ```c
 undefined8 main(void)